GitHub Actions

 timeout: 600

 The wait_for action allows you to follow the “fail-fast” approach by interrupting the build with the first issue found.
 Moreover, you can set the severity of the first issue to wait for.
-In our example, it is set to any, meaning that the build will stop automatically once a low, medium, or high severity issue is found.
-You will also be able to manage the polling duration by specifying the timeout in seconds.
-The scan will stop upon the timeout expiration if no issue is detected so far.
+In our example, it is set to any, meaning the build will stop automatically once a low, medium, or high severity issue is found.
+You can also manage the polling duration by specifying the timeout in seconds.
+The scan will stop upon the timeout expiration if no issue is detected.
 The GitHub token is a required input for the polling action.

-We set the code_scanning_alerts to true in order to open the detected issue as a “Code Scanning Alert” that can be viewed and managed in the Security tab for the target of the scan.
+We set the code_scanning_alerts to trueto open the detected issue as a “Code Scanning Alert” that can be viewed and managed in the Security tab for the target of the scan.

 1840